Bruna Rangel Lima Smolders In String Bikini Bottoms & Yellow Crop Top

 Bruna Rangel Lima showed off her bombshell figure on Instagram in another scorching update.
-The model’s post included two new images that saw her in the same sexy bikini.
+The model’s post included two new images where she rocked the same sexy outfit.

-In the first photo in the set, Bruna posed with her body in profile while a geotag in the update indicated she was in Los Angeles, California.
-She stood in an outdoor space, where she was wedged between a window and a sliding glass door.
-The reflection of a palm tree and a bright blue sky could be seen in the window to Bruna’s side.
+In the first photo in the set, Bruna posed with her body in profile.
+According to the geotag, she was in Los Angeles, California.
+She stood in an outdoor area, where she was wedged between a window and a sliding glass door.
+The reflection of a palm tree and a bright blue sky could be seen in the window to her side.
 The model looked over her shoulder with a sultry stare, tucking her arms in front of her chest.
 Bruna curved her booty back, accentuating her bombshell curves even further.

-The second photo saw Bruna posed similarly, but she closed her eyes and tilted her head toward the sky.
-Bruna looked nothing short of flawless in a mismatched bikini.
-A tag in the post indicated that her sexy choice of attire was from Fashion Nova.
-On her upper-half, she sported a vibrant yellow top that popped against her bronze complexion.
+Bruna’s pose was similar in the second snap, but she closed her eyes and tilted her head toward the sky.
+She looked nothing short of flawless in her mismatched attire.
+According to a tag in the post, the outfit was from Fashion Nova.
+On her upper half, she sported a vibrant yellow top that popped against her bronze complexion.
 It was trimmed with black fabric on the perimeter, and its off-the-shoulder cut teased a peek of her fit shoulders.
-The body was snug on her midsection, and its cropped style showed a tease of her abs and back.
+The body was snug on her midsection, and its cropped style allowed her to tease both her abs and her back.

 She teamed the look with a pair of black bottoms that were just as revealing.
-It had a set of thin, string sides that were tied in dainty bows on her hips, leaving a tease of her shapely thighs on display for her audience to admire.
-The garment’s back did more showing than it did covering and its cheeky cut left her bodacious booty in plain sight.
-She rocked a bubblegum pink nail polish and a ring on her left thumb.
+They had a set of thin string sides that were tied in dainty bows on her hips, leaving her thighs partly on display for her audience to admire.
+The garment’s back did more showing than it did covering, and its cheeky cut left her bodacious booty in plain sight.
+She rocked bubblegum pink nail polish and a ring on her left thumb.

-Bruna styled her long, brunette tresses with a middle part and her hair spilled over her shoulders and back.
-Fans have been living the sight so far, and it’s garnered more than 28,000 likes and 200-plus comments in a short time.
+Bruna styled her long brunette tresses in a middle part, and her hair spilled over her shoulders and back.
+Fans have been loving the sight so far, and it’s garnered more than 28,000 likes and 200-plus comments within a short period of time.
 Most social media users couldn’t help but compliment her figure while a few more used emoji instead of words.

 “Gorgeously stunning Señorita.
-Your body is killer,” one follower gushed, adding a few flame emoji to the end of their comment.
+Your body is killer,” one follower gushed, adding a few flame emoji at the end of their comment.

 “You look fantastic babe,” a second social media user complimented.

 “So sexy and fit.
-What’s your workout plan, I need!” another follower asked.
+What’s your workout plan, I need!” another person asked.

 “Wow that picture is so hot and pretty,” one more wrote with a few red hearts.